-Rights Limitations Preference Rights Have preference in receiving payments from the company Guaranteed to receive paym dividend. fixed amount of share or fixed percentage of the At liquidation of the companies preference shareholders gets out after the creditors, but be ordinary shareholders. s paid payment of their dividends.
+Rights Limitations Preference Rights Have preference in receiving divide payments from the company Guaranteed to receive payment of dividend. fixed amount of share or fixed percentage of the At liquidation of the company the preference shareholders gets paid out after the creditors, but before ordinary shareholders. payment of their dividends.